Swimmer's itch: Risk factors

 Humans usually become infected after swimming in slow-moving rivers, lakes or ponds.
 Some laboratory evidence indicates snails shed cercariae most intensely in the morning and on sunny days, and exposure to water in these conditions may therefore increase risk.
 Duration of swimming is correlated with increased risk of infection in Europe and North America, and shallow inshore waters may harbour higher densities of cercariae than open waters offshore.
 Onshore winds are thought to cause cercariae to accumulate along shorelines.
 Studies of infested lakes and outbreaks in Europe and North America have found cases where infection risk appears to be evenly distributed around the margins of water bodies as well as instances where risk increases in endemic swimmer's itch "hotspots".
 Children may become infected more frequently and more intensely than adults but this probably reflects their tendency to swim for longer periods inshore, where cercariae also concentrate.
-Stimuli for cercarial penetration into host skin include unsaturated fatty acids, such as linoleic and linolenic acids.
-These essential fatty acids are found in many edible crops, derived plant oils, sun lotions and creams based on plant oils.